roby870/angelcam/README.md

 ### Backend set up

-Once you clone the repository, create a virtual environment on the /backend directory running `python3.12 -m venv venv`.
+Once you have cloned the repository, create a virtual environment on the /backend directory running `python3.12 -m venv venv`.
 Then activate it with `source ./venv/bin/activate`, and you have to run (on /backend directory) `pip install -r requirements.txt`.
 Finally, run on /backend/angelcam `python manage.py migrate` to set up the database.